Church In The Wilderness

-Way back, three decades ago, when I first came to the Lord, before I learned that His real name was Yeshua and that Sunday was not the Sabbath, I knew Yeshua (although I called him Jesus back then) was God’s Passover Lamb.
-Beyond that, I knew little to nothing about Passover, except that it was only for the Jews.
-(I know better now.)
-Then, ten years ago, when I came out of Constantine-Christianity to return to the old paths where the good way is (Jer 6:16), to the Hebraic roots of my faith in Israel’s Messiah, I began to learn the significance of the biblical Feasts, which YHVH calls “His Feasts” (Lev 23:2/ Eze 44:24).
+Way back, three decades ago, when I first came to the Lord, before I learned that His real name was Yeshua and that Sunday was not the Sabbath, I knew Yeshua was God’s Passover Lamb.
+Beyond that, I knew little to nothing about Passover, which I was told was only for the Jews.
+(Now I know better.)
+Then, ten years ago, I came out of Constantine-Christianity and returned to the old paths where the good way is (Jer 6:16).
+Once I had returned to the Hebraic roots of my faith in Israel’s Messiah, I began learning the significance of YHVH’s Feasts Days (Lev 23:2/ Eze 44:24).

-How Does This Apply To Constantine Christianity?
+How Does This Apply Today?

 Isaiah 46:9-9 says: “Remember the former things of old, for I am God, and there is none else.
 I am God and there is none like me, declaring the end out of the beginning, and from ancient times things that are not yet done…” Through studying Torah (Genesis through Deuteronomy) we begin to see The Most High’s pattern.
 If you want to know the future, study the past.
 That which befell the Patriarchs is NOT mere history.
 It’s prophecy.
 YHVH’s Sabbaths, new moons, and Appointed Times are shadows of what will come, of events that will unfold in the end of days (Col 2:16-17).

-“…where your fathers tempted Me, testing Me, and saw My works forty years.
-Because of this, I was angry with that generation and said, They always go astray in their heart, and they did not know My ways,’ so I swore in My wrath, ‘They shall not enter into My rest.‘ Watch, brothers, lest perhaps there shall be in any of you an evil heart of unbelief, withdrawing from the living God.
-But exhort yourselves each day, as long as it is called today, that not any of you be hardened by the deceit of sin (transgression of the Torah,1st John 3:4).
-For we have become partakers of Messiah, If truly we HOLD THE BEGINNING OF THE ASSURANCE FIRM TO THE END, as in the saying, “Today, if you hear His voice, do not harden your hearts, as in the provocation.
-For hearing, some, not all coming out of Egypt through Moses, provoked Him.
+“…your fathers tempted Me, testing Me, and saw My works forty years.
+Because of this, I was angry with that generation and said, They always go astray in their heart, and they did not know MY WAYS,’ so I swore in My wrath, ‘They shall not enter into My rest.”
+Watch, brothers, lest there shall be in any of you an evil heart of unbelief, withdrawing from the living God.
+But exhort yourselves each day, as long as it is called today, that not any of you be hardened by the deceit of sin (transgression of the Torah, according to 1st John 3:4).
+For we have become partakers of Messiah, If truly we HOLD THE BEGINNING OF THE ASSURANCE FIRM TO THE END, as in the saying, “Today, if you hear His voice, do not harden your hearts…For hearing, some (not all), provoked Him.
 But with whom was He angry forty years?
 Was it not with the ones sinning (violating His instructions), whose corpses fell in the wilderness?
 And to whom did He swear they would not enter into His rest, except to those not obeying?
 And we see that they were not able to enter in because of unbelief.”
 (LITV)

-After forty years of this wandering, Joshua and Caleb, along with a brand new generation of Israelites (not those who hardened their hearts, who perished in the wilderness) did enter the Promised Land (the land of Israel) which YHVH has promised to all His people forever.
+After forty years of this wandering, Joshua and Caleb, along with a brand new generation of Israelites (not those who hardened their hearts and perished in the wilderness) did enter the Promised Land (the land of Israel) which YHVH has promised to all His people forever.
 “Surely the land whereon your feet have trodden shall be your inheritance, and your children’s forever, because you wholly followed (through faith obeyed) the LORD my God.
 (Joshua 14:9)